unbit/uwsgi-docs/Configuration.rst

 .. seealso:: :doc:`ConfigLogic`

 .. seealso:: If you run Python applications, you can avoid the use of a configuration file to set up apps.
-See :doc:`Python#Application dictionary`.
+See :ref:`PythonAppDict`.

 Loading configuration files